germangb/jenkins-trace/README.md

 # jenkins-trace

-A crate that provides a simple primitive to read from [Jenkins] build log, specifically through its `/progressiveText` or `/progressiveHtml` API.
+A crate that provides a simple primitive to read from a [Jenkins] build log, specifically through the `/progressiveText` or `/progressiveHtml` APIs.

 [Jenkins]: https://www.jenkins.io/